 Installing RetroPie on a Raspberry Pi 4

 1. Install the latest version of Raspbian Buster on your Pi 4, if you haven’t already done so and boot into it.
-If you don’t know how, see our article on getting started with Raspberry Pi.
+We recommend installing the lite version, which doesn't come with X Windows preloaded.
+If you don’t know how to install Raspbian, see our article on getting started with Raspberry Pi.

 2. Set the Raspberry Pi 4's GPU memory to 256MB.
-You do that by navigating to Preferences->Raspberry Pi Configuration, clicking on the Performance tab, changing the number to 256 and clicking Ok.
-You'll then be asked to reboot.
+At the command prompt / terminal window, you do that by typing raspi-config then selecting Advanced Options->Memory Split and typing in 256.
+If you have X Windows, you do it by navigating to Preferences->Raspberry Pi Configuration, clicking on the Performance tab, changing the number to 256 and clicking Ok.
+In either case, reboot afterwards.

-3. Launch a terminal window on the Raspberry Pi 4.
-You can get there by clicking the terminal icon or hitting CTRL+ALT+T.
+3. Launch a terminal window on the Raspberry Pi 4 if you haven't already booted to the command prompt .
+In X Windows, you can get there by clicking the terminal icon or hitting CTRL+ALT+T.

 4. Download Retropie's setup files by typing: